beThek/BecodePresentation/README.md

 ## Who are we?

-We are a passionate group of digital geeks that eat and breath code on a daily basis
+We are a passionate group of individuals that offer training within the digital domain, our target audience are individuals that have been unemployed for 12 months or more.

 ##  Our Values